 Make a Productive Workspace

 Having a productive workspace could mean removing distractions.
-If you feel like you’re distracted by your phone, then put it on silent and hide it away on your desk.
+If you feel like you’re distracted by your phone, put it on silent and hide it away on your desk.
 You want your desk to feel like a productive space, so only have things on it that will promote working and no distractions.

 This could be a big tip if you’re a small business owner or freelancer who works from home.
-Setting aside specific office space in your own home that is great for production will help to keep you motivated.
+Setting aside specific office space in your home that is great for production will help to keep you motivated.
 Try only to use this space for work and not for fun.

 One way to help motivate yourself and others around you is to be positive, even if that means you have to fake it.
 Don’t show up to work every day late with a scowl on your face.
 Try to get to work on time and greet your coworkers with a warm smile.

-Sometimes faking a positive attitude is the best way to actually get a positive attitude, especially when it comes to your job.
+Sometimes faking a positive attitude is the best way to get a positive attitude, especially when it comes to your job.
 If you’re assigned a new task, then don’t look at it in a negative light.